Business Valuation in Divorce | 9 FAQs You Must Know

 Q2.
 Who Conducts Business Valuations for Divorces?

-Business valuations for divorces are conducted by professional appraisers or valuation experts who specialize in understanding a business’s financial worth.
+Business valuations for divorces are conducted by valuation experts who typically come from one of the following backgrounds:

 • certified public accountants (CPAs) with accreditation in business valuation